-- 1 Press the key to cycle through available frequencies - 2 Alternatively, hold down the key and press the or keys to cycle up or down the range of frequencies
+- 2 Alternatively, hold down the key and press the frequencies

 If locating using an active frequency you must also set your transmitter to output the matching frequency.

 You can change your transmitter's output frequency manually using your transmitter's keypad.